San Jose, Nueva Ecija: Transportation

-Former PNR Station in San Jose City
+Former PNR Station in San Jose

-The Philippine National Railways (then Manila Railroad Company) used to have a branch line northwards from Tutuban, Manila and branches out from the mainline in Tarlac City going to San Jose City.
+The Philippine National Railways (then Manila Railroad Company) used to have a branch line northwards from Tutuban station in Manila and branches out from the mainline in Tarlac City going to San Jose City.
 The Tarlac-San Jose line, which served the towns of Guimba, Muñoz and San Jose, was initially constructed in the 1920s and was completed in 1939.
-However, in 1988, during the administration of Corazon Aquino, the North Main Line was closed (see Philippine National Railways).
-This railway branch line has long been neglected and dismantled since its closure.
-The concrete ruins of the old MRR station of San Jose City are located along San Roque Street in Barangay Abar 1st.
+However, in 1988, the North Main Line was closed (see Philippine National Railways) and subsequently dismantled.
+The concrete ruins of the old PNR station of San Jose are located along San Roque Street in Barangay Abar 1st.

+Expressways and Bypass Roads

+San Jose City shall also be serviced by a future expressway, which is the partially completed Central Luzon Link Expressway (SCTEX-TPLEX to San Jose City), when finished.
+The expressway will shorten the usual travel time between the neighboring provinces and San Jose City also stimulating the economy of the towns that the carriageway will pass through as a direct consequence.

+To decongest the Pan-Philippine Highway, San Jose City Bypass Road was constructed.
+It passes through barangays Caanawan, Abar 2nd, Sto.
+Niño 1st and 2nd, Malasin, Manicla and Kita-kita; and ends at San Jose-Lupao Road, serving as an easier access going to Tarlac and Umingan, Pangasinan.

 Education

 San Jose City has many private and public schools.